^

 Salivation

 Expressed.
-Dry mouth in the stage of paralysis
+Dry mouth in the paralysis stage

 Dry mouth and throat